In a perfect world, achieving optimal weight and wellness is simple: eat just enough whole foods.

 Kickstart Optimal Weight Loss Ketosis

-I have often heard health experts explain that once you have been in ketosis it is easier to get back into it.
+I have often heard health experts explain that once you have been in ketosis, it is easier to get back into it.
 I never really questioned it because I experienced the difference myself.
-After the first time I felt “the switch”, I noticed that fasting was a lot easier.
+After feeling ” the switch ” the first time,” I noticed that fasting was much easier.
 And I didn’t have to fast as long to feel the difference.
 And that, even after not fasting for a week or more.

-I tried to find scientific evidence for this claim (and my experience) and I didn’t find anything.
+I tried to find scientific evidence for this claim (and my experience) and found nothing.
 I did find some articles about training our cell mitochondria to burn fat more effectively (switch to fat-burning).
 And that’s what the kickstart that I am recommending is all about.
-Before you experiment with using intermittent fasting for metabolic flexibility, start training your cells for fat burning with a modified fast or a 7-Day Keto Cycle.
+Before experimenting with intermittent fasting for metabolic flexibility, start training your cells for fat-burning with a modified fast or a 7-day Keto Cycle.

 5-Day Modified Fast

 Modified fasting is the term I chose to talk about any DIY version o the Fasting Mimicking Diet by Dr. Valer Longo.
 Dr. Valter Long has been studying longevity for decades.
 Furthermore, he has studied the benefits of fasting and calorie restriction.
 He devised a 5-day fast that severely restricts calories (you eat only 40 percent of your regular calorie intake and limits protein and carbs to trigger autophagy (as your cells switch to fat-burning).

 I created various meal plans you can use to DIY the Fasting Mimicking Diet, read Modified Fasting: How You Can Benefit From Fasting Without Starving to learn more.